Course Selection for Rising Seniors

 An overview of the course numbering system can be found here.

 Be mindful of diploma requirements.
 After the lower mid year, it is especially helpful to make and periodically revise your plan of study (Google Doc template).
+This sign up template may also be helpful with managing course preferences and electives.

 Students who entered as preps generally have completed graduation requirements in Humanities & Social Sciences, Science, and Visual & Performing Arts.
 Depending on your entry level, you may have also fulfilled the Classical & Modern Languages requirement.